sulu-one/sulu/README.md

 ### Normal usage

 **Recommended** way is to download and execute precompiled applications for different operating systems from https://github.com/sulu-one/sulu/releases. **Done**.
 Your operating system is not in in List?
 To build your own release.
-Clone this repo and type ```npm run build```.
+Clone this repo and type ```npm run``` to get an idea on what build script you have to hack.

 Another way is the console starter command which you can install from [npmjs.org](https://www.npmjs.com/package/sulu)
 ```bash